galvesribeiro/ddr5-rdimm-heatsink/README.md

-# ddr5-rdimm-heatsink
+# DDR5 RDIMM Memory Heatsink

-DDR5 RDIMM heatsink design files
+A DDR5 RDIMM Memory module heatsink design files.

 The design files in this repo works for any DDR5 RDIMM memory modules which is common on workstations and servers.